Updated April 26, 2022

 Human participants research

 - The guidelines for human participants are the same as for other visitors to campus, including requirements for wearing masks.
+Some human participant research takes place in a health care setting and may have similar requirements.
+Refer to the IRB Covid-19 FAQ page for the most up-to-date details about masking and other requirements.

 - If the research requires human participants to be less than six feet from each other or from researchers, then taking the participant’s temperature and asking basic screening questions before allowing participation is required.